Download My Mortgage Toolbox!

 When it comes to mortgage break penalties, big banks are often the worst

-General Tim Hill, MBA 15 Nov
+General 15 Nov

 Committing to a mortgage for five long years exposes people to the most insidious aspect of residential financing: prepayment charges.